okeeffed/cheat-sheets/Machine-Learning/ML-Udemy.md

 How can handle the problem when there is null data for where the is missing data?

-One way to get around this is to take the mean of the columns
+One way to get around this is to take the mean of the columns.

+For these dataset in `Age`, we will replace that data with the mean.